Wednesday, April 29, 2026

 What is a Liquidation?

-A liquidation occurs when a trader’s leveraged position is forcibly closed by the exchange because they can no longer maintain the required margin.
-This happens when the market moves against their position beyond a certain threshold.
+A liquidation occurs when a trader’s leveraged position is forcibly closed because they no longer meet margin requirements.

 Example: